Locations:

 Management and Treatment

-What’s the treatment for posterior vitreous detachment (PVD)?
+What is the treatment for vitreous detachment?

-Your healthcare provider will treat the complications of PVD, not the condition itself.
-You should have an eye exam when your symptoms start and again four to six weeks later.
-During a follow-up eye exam, your provider will be looking for several things.
-First, your provider will be checking to make sure nothing was missed during your PVD diagnosis.
+During a follow-up eye exam, your provider will look for several things.
+First, your provider will check that nothing was missed during your PVD diagnosis.
 Second, your provider will look for any complications.
 There may not have been a retinal tear, for example, during the first exam, but it can be there during a future exam.

 Prevention